 What is Software Reengineering

 So what should you do when you did something and you feel like you already did good?
 Should you just stop?
 Should you continue to do the same thing?
 You may prefer to say ‘Yes’ which is not that bad at all.
-But in the technological world, it is not easy to stop.
+However, in the technological world, it is not easy to stop.
 In a fast and constantly changing world, your business needs to keep up, accelerate even.
 As far as satisfaction goes, it would be a waste to stop your pursuit to be better.
 So when you feel like you’ve already engineered a good software, platform, or business, what should you do next?
 Simple.
 REENGINEER!

 Let’s Talk about Software Engineering

 Before we begin discussing about software reengineering, let us get to software engineering first.
 Software engineering is a discipline of engineering that is concerned with the design, development, testing, maintenance, and deployment of a software product.
-These preceding aspects are part of the Software Development Life Cycle (SDLC) that a software undergoes before finally made available for client and users.
+These preceding aspects are part of the Software Development Life Cycle (SDLC) that a software undergoes before finally made available for clients and users.
 Given that information, we can now discuss what Software Reengineering is.

 Software Reengineering is the process of updating software without affecting its functionality.
 This process may be done by developing additional features on the software and adding functionalities that may or may not be required but considered to make the software experience better and more efficient.
 As far as the definition goes, this process also entails that the software product will have improved maintainability.
 Thus, software reengineering is a step towards continuous improvement of software for it to be handled better by developers and clients alike.
 Additionally, it is a way to make existing products continue in service.